Hyderpora encounter: J-K high court orders exhuming body of third civilian | Law-Order

 - India

-The Jammu and Kashmir High Court on Friday ordered that the body of a civilian dubbed a terrorist and killed by police during an encounter in Hyderpora last November be exhumed and handed to his family for last rites.
+Declaring that the administration's action was violative of the Right to Equality, the Jammu and Kashmir High Court on Friday ordered that the body of a civilian dubbed a terrorist and killed in an encounter in November 2021 be exhumed and handed to his family for last rites.

-The court also ordered the administration to pay a compensation of Rs 5 lakh to the deceased Amir Magrey's father, the petitioner, if the body has been decomposed or is likely to pose a risk to public health and hygiene during the burial.
+The 13-page order by Justice Sanjeev Kumar said that if the body of deceased Amir Magrey is ''highly putrefied'' and its exhuming could cause a risk to public, the administration would pay Rs 5 lakh to the family as compensation for depriving the family to give him a decent burial as per the family traditions.

-''I am inclined to allow this petition of the father of the deceased Amir Latief Magrey and direct the respondents (Jammu and Kashmir government) to make arrangements for exhumation of the body/remains of the deceased...from the Wadder Payeen graveyard in presence of the petitioner,'' Justice Sanjeev Kumar said in his 13-page order.
+''The decision of the respondents (Jammu and Kashmir administration) not to allow the petitioner to take away dead body of his son to his native village for last rites was per-se arbitrary and falls foul of Article 14 (Right to Equality) of the Constitution of India,'' the judge said in his order.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)